How do I find out all Deckhouse parameters?

 -

-command.Example of pushing images from the
+command.Example of a command for pushing images from the

 /tmp/d8-images/d8.tar